Best In Show: Canoecopia 2013

 Every March, more than 20,000 Midwestern paddlers make an annual pilgrimage to attend the Canoecopia expo in Madison, Wis.
-The parking lot is filled with license plates from Illinois, Minnesota, Iowa, Indiana, Missouri, and Ontario, which document Canoecopia’s appeal.
+The parking lot is filled with license plates from Illinois, Minnesota, Iowa, Indiana, Missouri, and Ontario, which document Canoecopia's appeal.
 Over the three-day event, paddling enthusiasts at this weekend’s show visited more than 200 exhibitors to check out the latest canoes, kayaks, paddles, apparel, gear and accessories.
+Some of them stood out above the rest to become the best in show.
 [Check out more pics HERE]

 Darren Bush, owner of Rutabaga Paddlesports and host of Canoecopia believes paddlers from centuries past would feel comfortable at the consumer show.
 "If a voyageur from 300 years ago came back in time and saw Canoecopia, they would immediately recognize what it is," explains Bush.
 "There's a lot of commerce, partying, hanging out, catching up and telling stories.
 Connecting with the paddling community is a big part of the attraction."